Kaiser784/Kaiser784/README.md

 <p align='center'>
     <img src="https://media1.tenor.com/images/07988c63e7f4730bd4f5ac57d42440c5/tenor.gif?itemid=11287448" />

-    I use Kaiser784 as an alter ego, so if you find someone with that as username there's a pretty good chance it's me.
+    I use Kaiser784 and Chewnot2Chew as an alter ego, so if you find someone with that as username there's a pretty good chance it's me.
 </p>

 <p align='center'>